-If he wants something a little different, but still wants to play it safe, consider a suit in neutral, beige, or brown tones, mixed separates in blue hues, or a tux in shades of gray.
+For something a little different while still playing it safe, consider mixed separates in blue hues, a tux in shades of gray, or a suit in neutral, beige, or brown tones.
 Want to add a subtle punch?
 Step up the game by opting for an ensemble that plays with textures or prints—or both.
 Think a suit made of wool or velvet, a floral pocket square or tie, a checkered button-down shirt.

-We've rounded up casual wedding attire inspiration from 30 stylish grooms.
+We've rounded up casual wedding attire inspiration from 20 stylish grooms.

 Wear a Statement Shirt

 This groom knows how to pull off some serious florals.
-A statement shirt combined with a ponytail is the perfect statement style for alternative grooms.
+A statement shirt combined with a ponytail is the perfect style for alternative grooms.
 You can even toss the jacket at the reception for a more comfortable look.

 Add Seasonal Colors

 A rustic brick red suit and pale tie with a splash of neon orange juxtapose for a stylish look.
 It's a befitting combo for a late-summer wedding.

 A more casual wedding is the perfect opportunity to add some personality to your look.
 So if you want to inject subtle fun, consider adding a smaller printed item like a tie or bow tie.

 Seersucker stripes are so much more fun than a plain-colored suit.
 Besides, this summer staple is all Southern charm, especially with a sporty red polka-dot bow tie.
 We can definitely see this at a casual outdoor celebration—like a garden party or a barnyard wedding.